WillowSaysWhat/Enid-Tracker-Flutter/README.md

 ### Software Stack
 Enid Tracker was built using Google's programming language Dart, Mobile development environment Flutter, and No-SQL non-relational database Firebase Firestore.
 ### Widget Design
-The medicine card widget within the list View builder was first created using only rows and columns, howver after a few months of development, the stack feature was discovered and inplemented. this allowed for levels to be used to prevent adjacent text from pushing other elements out-of-bounds.
+The medicine card widget within the list View builder was first created using only rows and columns, however, after a few months of development, the stack feature was discovered and inplemented. this allowed for levels to be used to prevent adjacent text from pushing other elements out-of-bounds.
+While it is not perfect, it does allow for a better layout that doesn't move when long medicine names are entered.
+The next thing to look at is the implementation of a word slicer or some feature that can abreviate long words like Paracetamol to Para..ol or P'mol or P...mol
 <div align="center">
 <img src="https://github.com/WillowSaysWhat/Enid-Tracker/assets/126318401/73e30ba2-ecd3-466c-a200-9901fb6db770" alt="Image" height="200">
 </div>
 ### Page Design
 ### Medicine class
 ### Adding new pages